amitrajaraman/notes/hs-101/main.md

 A _market_ is a group of buyers and sellers of a particular good/service.
 A _competitive market_ is one where are there are many buyers and sellers so that each has a negligible impact on the market price.
 A seller has little reason to sell at a lower price than the market price and he cannot sell at a higher price because then, buyers will go elsewhere.
 In _perfectly competitive markets_ (all the goods are the same and no individual buyer/seller can influence the market), buyers and sellers are said to be _price takers_.
-A _monopoly_ on the other end of the spectrum is a single seller who sets the price.
+A _monopoly_ on the other end of the spectrum comprises a single seller who sets the price.
 An _oligopoly_ means there are not many sellers and the competition is not very aggressive.
 For example, the telecom market.
 _Monopolistic competition_ (monopoly + competition) has many sellers and slightly differentiated products.
 Each seller may set the price for their own product.
 For example, the hotel market.